SilvesterYu/yolov5copy/scratch.md

 ## Current Progress

-(1) Edited annotation functions called in train.py, val.py, and detect.py so they know how to draw circles now, nice.
+(1) May 20 - May 21: Edited annotation functions called in train.py, val.py, and detect.py so they know how to draw circles now, nice.

 ---